livechat/chat-widget-adapters/packages/widget-react/README.md

 #### useWidgetIsReady

-Check if chat widget is ready using the boolean flag `isWidgetReady`.
+Check if the chat widget is ready using the boolean flag `isWidgetReady`.

 ```js
 import { useWidgetIsReady } from '@livechat/widget-react'